nearform/simple-firebase-auth/packages/simple-firebase-auth-backend/README.md

 ## Error Handling

-The package throws descriptive errors:
+The package throws some specific errors:

 - `"No authorization header provided"` - Missing or malformed Authorization header
-- `"Invalid authorization header"` - Token verification failed
 - `"Invalid email domain.
 Expected @domain.com, got user@other.com"` - Domain mismatch

+and passes through other Firebase-generated authentication errors.

-Handle these in your routes:
+You can handle these in your routes like:

 ```javascript
 addAuthRoutes: async (fastify) => {